Jonathan-Chan8/COMP3900_Capstone_Project/theNewsroom/documentation/README.md

 1. cd into the project folder.
 2. `cd /theNewsroom/API`
-3. Execute the following command `sudo docker-compose up` on Linux/Windows or just `docker-compose up` on MAC OSX
+3. Execute the following command `sudo docker-compose up` on Linux/Windows or on Mac OSX just use `docker-compose up`

 (to tear it down, do `docker-compose down` in the same directory.)

-## start a second terminal
+## Then start a second terminal
 1. cd into the project folder.
 2. `cd /theNewsroom/front-end-client`
 3. `npm install`
 4. PORT=3000 npm run dev

-To see the website now visit localhost:3000 in a browser.
+To see the website now visit address localhost:3000 in a browser.